AndrewWitsoe/FinalProject/README.md

 12/2/22 - Worked more on the HTML CSS layout for the board, refined certain elements and prepared to start connecting the code with Javascript.

 12/3/22 - Improved the HTML CSS layout more, and customized the reset button.
 Worked on Javascript more adding in a const for both players, and rotation for turns.

-WIP.
+12/4/22 - Ran into a couple of bugs surrounding the game board and rotating turns.
+Primarily in Javascript.
+Refining bugs and tuning issues.